 Importance of Custom Blockchain Routing for Validation and Network Consensus

-In Tech Tuesday #7 (week 43 2018) I was able to explain what Crypto-Conditions were after many weeks of soaking up this new technology from it’s creator.
+In Tech Tuesday #7 (week 43 2018) I was able to explain what Komodo’s Custom Consensus framework was after many weeks of learning about this new technology from its creator.

-- OP_CHECKCRYPTOCONDITION is the traffic cop at the bitcoin script level, indicating to go to crypto conditions logic
+- OP_CHECKCRYPTOCONDITION is the traffic cop at the bitcoin script level, indicating to go to a Custom Consensus module’s logic address

-- At crypto conditions logic, lookup the identifier of the crypto condition
+- At a Custom Consensus module’s logic, lookup the identifier of that CC module

-- Execute the code for this crypto condition
+- Execute the code for that CC module

-The magic in Komodo’s Crypto Conditions is simply that any programming can become consensus code.
-If you have a software abstraction for a faucet object, this has been coded and turned into the faucet Crypto-Condition.
-Tokenization of assets and an on-chain token DEX – this new set of objects is now the asset Crypto-Condition.
-Cryptocurrency heir – similar mechanism coded into objects – these objects are now referenced by an identifier in the look up of Crypto-Conditions and this code executed as part of network consensus.
+The magic in Komodo’s Custom Consensus framework is simply that any programming can become consensus code.
+If you have a software abstraction for a faucet object, this has been coded and turned into the faucet CC module.
+Tokenization of assets and an on-chain token DEX – this new set of objects is now the asset CC module.
+Cryptocurrency heir – similar mechanism coded into objects – these objects are now referenced by an identifier in the look up of a UTXO’s eval code and this code executed as part of network consensus.

 Dynamic loading of consensus has also been incorporated into 2019’s bear market blockchain innovations and is used by the second blockchain game based on the rogue-like genre.
 The same core daemon can be restarted by a developer with a different consensus scheme.
 This accelerates testing.
 This is not the only benefit.
-A crypto conditions consensus development cycle can be anywhere between a few days to one month.
+A CC module development cycle can be anywhere between a few days to one month.
 This is a 100x improvement for blockchain developer efficiency as proven by MuSig & dilithium signature scheme inclusions as consensus code.
-All crypto conditions transactions are backwards compatible with existing software infrastructure – wallets, explorers and miners.
+All Custom Consensus transactions are backwards compatible with existing software infrastructure – wallets, explorers and miners.

 Fixing Proof of Stake’s Problems – Nothing @ Stake / Weak Subjectivity and Providing Tools for Developers to Secure Their Projects In Early Phases